vincentoktav/vincentoktav.github.io/content/home/slider.md

 [[item]]
   title = "Quote of the day"
-  content = '\"THE ONLY LIMIT IS YOUR IMAGINATION.\" - Hiro, BIG HERO 6' align = "left"  # Choose `center`, `left`, or `right`.
+  content = '\"THE ONLY LIMIT IS YOUR IMAGINATION.\" - Hiro, Big Hero 6' align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).